This is how we wash and store our lettuce for our own consumption. To address your concerns about Rat Lungworm Disease, please see below.

 Here's a video that you might find informative.
 Note that the UH does not consider the slime as much of a threat as eating the body of the slug itself.
 So washing and inspecting your food is always a good practice.

-We are a small farm with only Mom & Pop working.
+We are a small Mom & Pop farm.
 We are the owners, so we take pride and ownership of the produce that we sell to our valued consumers.
 We take your health and safety very seriously.